cs1302uga/cs1302-minesweeper-alpha/README.md

 ## Academic Honesty

-You agree to the Academic Honesty policy as outlined in the course syllabus and course website.
-In accordance with this notice, I must caution you to **not** fork this repository on GitHub if you have an account.
+**You agree to the Academic Honesty policy as outlined in the course syllabus.**
+In accordance with this notice, I must caution you **not** to fork this repository on GitHub if you have an account.
 Doing so will more than likely make your copy of the project publicly visible.
-Please follow the instructions contained in the Resources section below in order to do your development on nike.
+Please follow the instructions contained in the [How to Download the Project](#how-to-download-the-project) section below in order to do your development on nike.
 Furthermore, you must adhere to the copyright notice and licensing information at the bottom of this document.

 ## Updates

 Updates will be posted here.

-* **2018-01-31:** *Clarification on the number of random mines.* When a random game is played, the number of positions in the mine field (i.e., the grid) that will be set as a mine should equal the ceiling of
-  <code>1.0 * rows * cols / 3.0</code>, casted to an <code>int</code>.
-These
-  mine positions should be assigned randomly.
-In the skeleton code, the only changes that were made were to the Javadoc comments.

 If there has been an update and you have already cloned the project to Nike, then you can update your copy of the project using the <code>$ git pull</code>
 command while inside of your project directory.

 ## Project Description

-This first project is meant to ensure that you are able to apply and extend your prerequisite knowledge as well as introduce you to developing and testing a Java application in a Linux environment (i.e., the Nike development server).
-Many aspects of this project will be new to you.
-You will be asked to do things that you have never been given explicit directions for before.
+This **make-up project** is meant to ensure that you are able to apply and extend your prerequisite knowledge as well as introduce you to developing and testing a Java application in a Linux environment (i.e., the Nike development server). **Having already attempted "Latin Squares",** many aspects of this project should be familiar to you.
+Nevertheless, you will be asked to do things that you have never been given explicit directions for before.
 This is just a part of software development.
 Sometimes you need to research how to solve a problem in order to implement a solution.
 That being said, the material included in this document should hopefully answer the majority